3bod999/Kibou-Assistant/README.md

 # 🇯🇵 Kibou Assistant (希望)

-**Kibou Assistant** (Hope) is an AI-powered educational platform designed specifically for students applying for the **Japanese Government (MEXT) Scholarship**.
-The tool serves as an intelligent tutor for solving past papers and a rigorous interviewer to prepare candidates for the final selection stages.
+Kibou Assistant is a smart educational tool built for students applying for the MEXT KOSEN Scholarship (College of Technology).
+This app helps students solve difficult engineering exams and prepares them for the embassy interview using AI.
 ## 🚀 Features

 * **Subject Pathways:** Dedicated modules for **Mathematics**, **Physics**, **Chemistry**, and **English** past papers.